 Swimming lessons are a great investment and it’s so important for every child to undergo the learn to swim process.
-Not only are you providing your children with a skill for life, you are giving them an advantage in the areas of social, emotional, physical and intellectual development.
+You providing your children with a skill for life.
+In addition, you are giving them an advantage in the areas of social, emotional, physical and intellectual development.
 A four-year study conducted by Griffith University has found what swimming industry leaders have suspected for decades.
 Children who attend swimming lessons from an early age are ahead of their non-swimming peers when it comes to reaching developmental milestones.
 Results of the study can be found here.

-While the results of this study are fantastic, it is important to remember that learning to swim takes time and patience.
+While the results of this study are fantastic, it’s important to remember that learning to swim takes time and patience.
 It takes dedication and commitment and can sometimes be a slow learn to swim process.
-There may be some times where you get frustrated with this process and want to push your child through the program in order to get them into mini-squad or stroke development groups yesterday.
+There may be some times where you get frustrated with this process.
+You may want to push your child through the program to get them into mini-squad or stroke development groups.
 When the frustration sets in, try to relax and keep the following points in mind.

 Learn to Swim Process Tips

-- The number of swimming lessons you attend per week will impact on your child’s improvement rate.
-Swimmers who attend one lesson per week will rarely progress at the same rate as swimmers who attend two or more lessons per week.
-If the cost of swimming lessons is holding you back from attending multiple lessons, think about getting in the pool at home or at a friend’s house and practising some of the skills your child is working on at their classes with them.
+Swimmers who attend one lesson per week will rarely progress at the same rate as swimmers who attend less.
+If the cost of swimming lessons is holding you back from attending multiple lessons, think about getting in the pool at home.
+Similarly, at a friend’s house and practice some of the skills your child is working on at their classes with them.
 You can ask your child’s instructor for some tips.
 Alternatively, head to a public pool on the weekend to swim, play and explore in the water.
 Make it a “get fit with the family” outing so you can all reap the benefits of learning to swim.

 Taking seasonal breaks can halt a swimmers progress